salesforcecli/plugin-orchestrator/messages/appframework.display.template.md

 # flags.api-version.description

-Override the API version used for API requests to the AppFramework.
-Use this flag to specify a particular API version when the default version doesn't work with your org's AppFramework configuration.
+Override the API version used for orchestrator API requests.
+Use this flag to specify a particular API version when the default version doesn't work with your org's configuration.

 # fetchingTemplate

-Fetching AppFramework template...
+Fetching template...

 # error.MissingRequiredFlag